-- Uses the federal funds to carry out a program of the organization as compared to providing goods or services for a program of the pass-through entity.
+- Uses the federal funds to carry out a program for a specific public purpose as opposed to providing goods or services for the direct benefit of the pass-through entity.

-- Payment for goods and services — A vendor:
+- Payment for goods and services — A contractor:

 - Provides the goods and services within normal business operations.